Text consolidated by Valsts valodas centrs (State

 Section 3.
 Application of Indirect

-(1) Goods which are not intended for further exportation and
+(1) Goods which are not intended for further export and which

-which are supplied to a licensed capital company, a zone capital
+are supplied to a licensed capital company, zone capital company,

-company, a zone authority or a free port authority by a
+zone authority, or free port authority by a registered payer of

-registered value added taxpayer shall be taxable with the
+value added tax shall be taxable with the standard rate or

 (2) The following shall be subject to zero per cent rate of

-1) supply of goods to a licensed capital company, a zone
+1) supply of goods to a licensed capital company, zone capital

-capital company, a zone authority or a free port authority in the
+company, zone authority, or free port authority in the free zone

-free zone within the territory of a free port or special economic
+within the territory of a free port or special economic zone

-zone (hereinafter - the free zone) by a registered value added
+(hereinafter - the free zone) by a registered payer of value

-2) supply of such goods to a licensed capital company, a zone
+2) supply of such goods to a licensed capital company, zone

-capital company, a zone authority or a free port authority which
+capital company, zone authority, or free port authority which

 conform to the requirements laid down in Section 1, Paragraph